Rhea Chakraborty linked to Bollywood drug supply racket, claims NCB - ExBulletin

 Rhea Chakraborty linked to Bollywood drug supply racket, claims NCB

+In its draft indictment, NCB accused Rhea of receiving multiple shipments of marijuana from numerous co-defendants, including her brother Showik, and handing them over to Sushant Singh Rajput.

+Actor Rhea Chakraborty was charged by the country’s anti-drug agency Narcotics Control Bureau (NCB) on Wednesday July 13 for allegedly buying narcotics for her former boyfriend, the late actor Sushant Singh Rajput, who died in 2020 .
-Mumbai: In a surprising development, the Narcotics Control Bureau (NCB) has claimed that actress Rhea Chakraborty and others have been involved in a major criminal conspiracy to organize drug trafficking, for Bollywood and other people in the high society.

-In its draft indictment filed on Tuesday in a special NDPS court in Mumbai, the NCB detailed how, between March and December 2020, Rhea, her brother Showik and 34 others charged in the case of the death of the late Sushant Singh Rajput, were part of a conspiracy. to fund, buy, sell, transport and distribute drugs like Ganja, Charas, Cocaine, LSD to high profile end users.
+The Narcotics Control Bureau (NCB) has claimed that actor Rhea Chakraborty and others have been involved in a major criminal conspiracy to organize drug trafficking, for people from the Bollywood film fraternity.
+In its draft indictment filed Tuesday in a special NDPS court in Mumbai, NCB detailed how, between March and December 2020, Rhea, her brother Showik and 34 others charged in the death of Sushant Singh Rajput, were part of a conspiracy to finance, procure, sell, transport and distribute drugs such as ganja, charas, cocaine and LSD.

-As part of the plot, from January to August 2020, Siddharth Pithani – a friend of Rajput, found dead in his rented house in Bandra on June 14, 2020 – was in regular contact with the actor (Rajput) and his girlfriend Rhea, her brother Showik, domestic helpers like Samuel Miranda, Dipesh Sawant and others to procure Ganja as per the PNE’s draft charges.

-The investigative agency revealed how Pithani used a private Rajput banking app to stock Ganja and other drugs into his bank account, describing them as ‘puja samagri’ (prayer materials) and accordingly encouraged Rajput’s extreme addiction to drugs.
+According to BCN’s draft indictments, Rhea allegedly received multiple shipments of marijuana from numerous co-defendants, including her brother Showik, and gave them to Sushant Singh Rajput during the period of March to September 2020.
+After hearing the arguments of both parties in the case, NDPS Special Judge VG Raghuvanshi will decide on the formulation of the charges.
+There are 38 counts against 35 accused persons in this case.

+On June 14, 2020, Sushant Singh Rajput was found dead in his apartment in Bandra.

 Sources